cphdat2sem2017-Cos/week02-Databases/README.md

 ###Readings/Tutorials:
 https://dev.mysql.com/doc/workbench/en/wb-data-modeling.html
+https://www.lynda.com/FileMaker-Pro-tutorials/Understanding-relationship-types/161168/172251-4.html - please be aware that they we use crow feet to represent relationship. https://www.lynda.com/FileMaker-Pro-tutorials/Diagramming-relationships-entity-relationship-ER-diagrams/161168/172252-4.html - how you can change a relationship from many to many to one to many (Join Table) https://www.youtube.com/watch?v=-fQ-bRllhXc&t=705s - Entity relationship traing video https://www.lynda.com/FileMaker-Pro-tutorials/Understanding-key-fields/161168/172253-4.html - Primary and foreign key Tutorial - Modeling Relationships in a MySQL ERD

 ##Day 2 (Tuesday): SQL Queries
 We will recap the SQL select statement to query a database.
 We will focus on multi-table queries (joins) and SQL aggregate functions (especially grouping of results)